 If you want to be selected to access another school or get an additional diploma, you will be selected based on your grades throughout your education.
 It is a competition which you have to win.
 Regardless of the quality of the grading, you are rated against your peers, which are an accurate base of reference.

 Access to a job

 In some countries, If you want to get a job, you will have to present your grades during your entire education.
 Depending on your grades, you may immediately be excluded from the first round of selection.

 Getting an understanding of how well you master a given subject

 Grading is one way (maybe not the best), to tell you how much you master a certain subject.

-The earlier you get low-grade in your development (primary school and then later), the quicker you will lack of some core skills which will prevent you from understanding later learnt skills.
+The earlier you get low-grade in your development (primary school and then later), the quicker you will lack some core skills which will prevent you from understanding later learned skills.

 Hence, you should get the highest possible grades at every stage of your studies.

 Aiming for excellence when you study will give you good habits, and a taste for work well done throughout your life.